interlock-network/interlock-docs/whitepaper.md

 To facilitate investment in the project we are going to pursue a DAICO model.
-The idea behind the model is that investors can invest a specific amount of SOL or ETH (they can choose to invest on either Ethereum or Solana) into an investment-fund account for the Interlock project.
+The idea behind the model is that investors can invest a specific amount of SOL or ETH (they can choose to invest on either Ethereum or Solana) into an investment-fund account for the Interlock Network project.
 This account has a monthly limit on withdrawals and any withdrawals beyond that limit would have to be voted on by the investors.
 A fixed number of SOL/ETH can be invested (i.e. the target number) and investors cannot